OpenVisualCloud/Intel-Tiber-Broadcast-Suite/docs/manual_bare_metal_installation_helper.md

     rm -drf vulkan-headers
     ```

 ### 1.5.
-Download and Extract XDP-Tools and libbpf:
+Download and Extract XDP-Tools and libbpf

 1. Download XDP-Tools and libbpf:
     ```bash